iilab/openmentoring-content/en/topics/tool-2-signal/0-get-started/4-1-howto-install.md

 ---
-title: Installing Signal in 3 steps
+title: Install Signal in 3 steps
 ---
 # Step 1.
 Download Signal
 On your Android device, download and install the app from the Google Play store by tapping ![](https://securityinabox.org/sbox/screen/textsecure-en-1/001.png)